Flores and Dolphins will try to slow down Wilson and Seattle

 THIN SECONDARY

 Seattle’s secondary has been riddled by opposing quarterbacks and by injuries.
-The Seahawks, who have allowed a league-worst 431 yards per game, are likely to be without starting strong safety Jamal Adams.
-He suffered a groin strain last week against Dallas.
+The Seahawks, who have allowed a league-worst 431 yards per game, will be without strong safety Jamal Adams (groin) and cornerback Quinton Dunbar (knee), both starters.

-Seattle already lost nickel cornerback Marquise Blair for the season, and both cornerback Quinton Dunbar (knee) and backup safety Lano Hill (back) were inactive last week and are uncertain against the Dolphins.

 “We have to quit making the errors that come from the newness and the guys not being out there together,” coach Pete Carroll said.
 “It has been sloppy at times, and the communication has not been as effective as it needs to be.”